Find it in FRM: Industries

 Cultural and Creative Industries

-Internationally accessible, and with an excellent transport and digital infrastructure, the metropolitan region of FrankfurtRheinMain is an outstanding location for this strongly globalised cluster.
+Internationally accessible, and with an excellent transport and digital infrastructure, the Metropolitan Region of FrankfurtRheinMain is an outstanding location for this strongly globalised cluster.
 These companies have a strong global presence.
-In particular, two European institutions in Darmstadt are extremely important: the European Space Operations Centre (ESOC) and the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT).
+In particular, two European institutions in Darmstadt are extremely important: the European Space Operations Centre (ESOC) and the European Meteorological Satellite Organisation (EUMETSAT).
 Other major companies are located in Frankfurt, Raunheim and Oberursel.
-Almost 37,000 employees work in the aerospace industry in the region.
+28,500 employees work in the aerospace industry in the region.

 Environmental Technology and Energy

 Demographic changes and technological progress are leading to the healthcare sector becoming increasingly important.
 It offers opportunities for growth and job security.
-Almost 248,000 employees already work in the metropolitan region of FrankfurtRheinMain in this cluster.
+Around 357,000 employees already work in the Metropolitan Region of FrankfurtRheinMain in this cluster.
 The large pharmaceutical companies are the main employers.
 Other important players in FRM are the university hospitals in Mainz, Frankfurt am Main and Gießen, the renowned Paul Ehrlich Institute and two Max Planck Institutes.
 Skilled workers are in urgent demand.

-The automotive industry is one of the leading industries in the metropolitan region of FrankfurtRheinMain.
+The automotive industry is one of the leading industries in the Metropolitan Region of FrankfurtRheinMain.
 This is steeped in tradition, as for over 100 years a notable German car manufacturer has had its headquarters in Rüsselsheim.
 Many suppliers and service providers, as well as engineering firms, are established nearby.
-In general, many of the 117,000 employees in this cluster work in upstream automotive production, i.e. in design, research and development.
+In general, many of the 108,000 employees in this cluster work in upstream automotive production, i.e. in design, research and development.
 In particular, Japanese and Korean car manufacturers have their research and development centres in FRM.

 Material technology involves researching and developing materials and raw materials.
 Innovations in this field are very important to many other industries, for instance by using resources in a more efficient and sustainable way.
-Germany is the European leader in the field of nanotechnology, and around 91,000 employees work in this cluster in the metropolitan region of FrankfurtRheinMain.
+Germany is the European leader in the field of nanotechnology, and around 96,000 employees work in this cluster in the Metropolitan Region of FrankfurtRheinMain.
 It is worth noting the hidden champions, companies which are scarcely known to the public, but are global market leaders in their field.
 In FRM, these companies are mainly found to the east of the region in Hanau and the Main-Kinzig-Kreis.